select2/select2/README.md

 * Enhancing native selects with search
 * Enhancing native selects with a better multi-select interface
-* Loading data from javascript: easily load items via ajax and have them searchable
+* Loading data from JavaScript: easily load items via ajax and have them searchable
 * Nesting optgroups: native selects only support one level of nested, Select2 does not have this restriction
 * Tagging: ability to add new items on the fly
-* Working with large remote datesets: ability to partially load a dataset based on the search term
+* Working with large remote datasets: ability to partially load a dataset based on the search term
 * Paging of large datasets: easy support for loading more pages when the results are scrolled to the end
 * Templating: support for custom rendering of results and selections